Rafael0721/Fillet-corners-in-Adobe-Illustrator/README.md

 This method requires three coordinates(x, y) and the radius of fillet.<br />

 The JSX file contains different types of fillet, including normal-type, dog-bone, type-A, type-B, type-H, type-I.<br />
-dog-bone is the basic form of all type.
+dog-bone is the basic form of all types.

 Each type includes the following steps:
 1. Extracting points data from the pathItems/compoundItems.